chromaui/learnstorybook.com/content/ui-testing-handbook/index.md

     },
   ]
 contributors: []
-twitterShareText: "I’m learning how to test UIs!
-They're great for customizing Storybook to fit your UI development workflow."
+twitterShareText: "I'm learning how to test UIs!
+This will help me ship UIs without worrying about stowaway bugs."
 ---

 <h2>What you'll build</h2>